-The Committee, therefore, recommend that in future such like beneficiary schemes/pregrammes be formulated with due care and foresight and not in a slipshod manner as it appears to have been done in the instant case, so that the department is in a position to know the extent of benefit accruing from such progrem...es/schemes,
+The Committee, therefore, recommend that in future such like beneficiary schemes/programmes be formulated with due care and foresight and not in a slipshod manner as it appears to have been done in the instant case, so that the department is in a position to know the extent of benefit accruing from such programmes/schemes,

-(ii) The Committee desire that data about the dates of disbursement of loan and subsidy component he supplied to the Committee forth-with.
+. (ii) The Committee desire that data about the dates of disbursement of loan and subsidy component be supplied to the Committee forth-with

-The Committee desire that action against the officers officials responsible for iteming wrong certificates for the release of subsidy be can patted, within fix months as promised during oral examination and the Committee be informed accordingly, The Committee recommend that the remaining amount of subsidy be recovered from the 36 defaulting beneficiarics at the carliest and they be informed accordingly,
+The Committee desize that action against, the officers officials responsible for ioning wrong certificates for the release of subsidy be can poted within bix months as promised during oral examination and the Committee be informed accordingly, The Committee recommend that the remaining amount of subsidy he recovered from the 36 defaulting beneficiaries at the earliest and they be informed accordingly,

-Paragraph 7,8 Drought prone area programme (DPAP) Agencies
+Paragraph 7.8.
+Drought prone area programme (DPAP) Agencies